 Figure 2: Plot (A) is the usual ROC curve with uncertainty bars.
-Plot (B) shows a PROC (Predictive Receiver Operating Characteristic) curve, where Positive Predictive Value = $\frac{\text{Correct Identifications}}{\text{Correct Identifications} + \text{Foil Choices}} \text{ and }$ False Omission Rate = $\frac{\text{Incorrect Rejections}}{\text{Incorrect Rejections}}.$ In an actual lineup setting, these predictive quantities may be more important than ROC quantities.
+Plot (B) shows a PROC (Predictive Receiver Operating Characteristic) curve, where Positive Predictive Value = $\frac{Correct Identifications}{Correct Identifications + Foil Choices}$ and False Omission Rate = $\frac{Incorrect Rejections}{Incorrect Rejections} + True Rejections}$ .
+In an actual lineup setting, these predictive quantities may be more important than ROC quantities.

-Unlike a typical linear model, the parameters are defined using the 'grand mean', u, and deviations from that mean according to variable values.
-For instance, in a 2×2 contingency table, the saturated model is given by where $u{1(i)}$ represents the deviation from u for the observations which take value i in variable 1, $u{2(j)}$ represents the deviation from u for observations which take value j in variable 2, and $u{12(ij)}$ is the deviation from u for variables which take both value i in variable 1, and value j in variable 2.
-This formulation of the model can be extended into higher dimensions.
+take value j in variable 2, and $u{12(ij)}$ is the deviation from u for variables which take both value i in variable 1, and value j in variable 2.
+This formulation of the model can be extended into higher dimensions, which adds more deviation terms and indices to the equation.
 The model selection process determines which terms can be excluded from the model and still retain a valid fit.